Andyngo280/CMPE-195-Senior-Design-/README.md

 Click "Build And Run", and choose your build folder.

 ## 4. iOS device set up
-Connect your iPhone/iPad to your mac device through USB cord.
+Connect your iPhone/iPad to your MAC device through USB cord.
 In settings, navigate to "Privacy & Security", at the bottom of the page, turn on "Developer Mode"

 ## 5. Xcode settings
+<strong>You will only need to set up the signing settings once.
+Once the signing setting is set up, you can just select your IOS device and run it. </strong>.
 After the project is built, an Xcode project file is generated and should be opened automatically.
+Click on the Unity-IPhone tab on the left-hand side.
+Click on the "Signing & Capabilities" tab and enable the "Automatic manage signing" option.
+Click on the option where that says team and click on "Add an Account".
+Sign in with your Apple ID account.
+After that, click on "Manage Certificates" and click on the "+" option for
+Apple Development.
 On the top menu, choose the build target to be the device you connected with so it will install the app to your connected device.
-If there are any warnings or errors, you probably need to fix the signing settings under the team settings.
-(If you encounter any problems, please follow the instruction in the warning messages and look it up online)
+If there are any warnings or errors, you will likely need to look it up online to fix it.

+## 6. Trust Mode
+You will need to turn on trust mode for your IOS device.
+Navigate to your Settings >> General >> VPn & Device Management.
+There should be an option under Developer app that will allow you to trust the app.

-## 6. Install
+## 7. Install
-The app should be installed automatically
+The app should be installed automatically.

 # For Android System
 You can use both Windows system or Mac OS system, we are not sure about Linux systems.